AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-7.md

 public function index(Request $request)
 ```

-Next, it is an exceptionally good idea (make that a **MUST**) to validate any input that comes from the user...
+Next, it is extremely important (make that a **MUST**) to validate any input that comes from the user...

 After the opening brackets we will add: